ENTERTAINMENT ACTIVITIES & EVENTS

 410 Juniatta St.; Burlington, KS 66839/Phone: (620)364-5333

 The Coffey County Library, located in Burlington, was constructed in 1994 and has approximately 14,490 square feet.
-The library carries 18,000 books and 85 periodical titles.
-Other non-book materials available include audio tapes, CDs, videos, games, microfilm and a 16mm film.
-Special services are also provided.
-The library staff provides a Story Time Summer Reading Program (SRP) for children, delivery to shut-ins, and adult programs and speakers.
-The library staff is planning a more extensive outreach and literacy program throughout Burlington and Coffey County.
+The library carries over 20, 000 books and periodical titles.
+Other non-book materials available include audiobooks, music CDs, DVDs & Bluray.
+The library staff provides Story Times , Summer Reading Programs, craft and art programs. and educational programs for all ages.
+The library staff provides outreach and literacy programs throughout Burlington by taking storytimes to daycares and preschools, providing books to the jail and nursing homes and taking craft and education programs out into our community.
 The Coffey County Library of Burlington is a member of the Southeast Kansas Library System.
 Regional services provided include the Interlibrary Library Loan Program, talking books and a public meeting room.
 The Coffey County Library System includes branches located in Gridley, Lebo, LeRoy, New Strawn and Waverly.

 LIBRARY – Genealogy Research Library – See the following information listed under “MUSEUM”.